joaovbs96/MaterialXNodeDocs/README.md

 - **Document view** to inspect the generated MaterialX XML with syntax highlighting, and copy it.
 - **Validate** the current document and see errors and warnings.
 - **Import/export** `.mtlx`, including materials handed off from the docs previewer or the Material Viewer.

-### Across the whole app

-- 100% client-side: no server, no account, no data leaves your browser.
-- Built on the MaterialX WebAssembly modules (core and shader generation).
-- Consistent dark UI, keyboard shortcuts in the editor (the "?" button in the graph view lists them), and a mobile-friendly, collapsible header.
-- A shared, instantly-painting site header/footer, so switching between tools feels like one app rather than three page loads.

 ---